huggingface/dataset-viewer/docs/source/statistics.md

 ### string_text

-If string column has more than 30 unique values within the requested split, it is considered to be a column containing texts and response contains statistics over text lengths.
+If string column does not satisfy the conditions to be treated as a `string_label`, it is considered to be a column containing texts and response contains statistics over text lengths.
 The following measures are computed:

 * minimum, maximum, mean, and standard deviation of text lengths
 * number and proportion of `null` values